With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 “You can test the cuffs on me first if you’d like, and I’ll explain after,” Emilia suggested before nodding down to the groaning medical officers, “but… I think maybe you should take care of these ones first.”

 After Jericho slapped suppression cuffs over the wrists of the medical officers, he proceeded to test them on Emilia.
-Once the cuffs were on her, she didn’t even flinch when he poked and prodded her sides, so he decided she was not infected and removed the cuffs.
+Once the cuffs were on her, she didn’t flinch even when he poked and prodded her sides, so he decided she was telling the truth and removed the cuffs.

 Cadence transmuted the Ariesian guard disguises over herself and him as Emilia collected her bearings.